 Cloud has also proven to be the most secure place to store all your valuable data ranging from business leads to sales information.
 Since everything operated on a cloud platform follows a certain identification process before permitting the access, it is indeed the most secure way to keep all your data.

 This year will witness a lot of cloud-related stuff becoming more usual than they already are.
 The year has gone by saw cloud becoming the go-to platform for the enterprise applications and data and this year will see the maturing of this technology.
 In 2015, the business enterprises heavily took to the hybrid clouds and in 2016, this is going to become the new normal for enterprise infrastructure.

 Yet again, security will be one of the primary concerns for enterprises using the cloud.
 The rate at which the cloud usage is growing, the organizations are warming up to the idea of cloud security.
 Businesses realize that there is a much broader range of applications to benefit from the cloud technology.
 Now, this would include applications that create, work with and access sensitive data.
 And, where there is sensitive data, there ought to be a high sense of security.

 Another thing that will catch our attention this year will be the cloud-native applications becoming the norm.
 It is being said that we are on the brink of a second wave of cloud computing.
 This would be more application focused with cloud providers thinking on how to provide services for next-generation apps which would require time-based analytics, channel support in every way and micro-service support.

-With so much being said and more and more stuff happening, cloud technology is predicted to see a great deal of new things in the coming years.
-This is one of the major reasons why cloud is being touted as one of the most valuable skills in terms of getting you hired.
-At Collabera TACT, we have specially designed training programs for students as well as professionals who wish to make a career in this field.
-For further information, you can write to us at firstname.lastname@example.org.
+With so much being said and more and more stuff happening, cloud computing technology is predicted to see plenty of new things in the coming years.
+This is one of the major reasons why the cloud is being touted as one of the most valuable skills in terms of getting you hired.
+At Cognixia, we have specially designed training courses for students as well as professionals who wish to make a career in this field.
+For further information, you can write to us at firstname.lastname@example.org